Upgang Lifeboat Station

 Upgang Lifeboat Station was located just over 1 mi west of Whitby Harbour, midway between Whitby and Sandsend, on the coast of North Yorkshire.

-A lifeboat was first stationed here by the Royal National Lifeboat Institution (RNLI) in 1865, effectively a No.3 station for Whitby Lifeboat Station.
+A lifeboat was first stationed at Upgang by the Royal National Lifeboat Institution (RNLI) in 1865, effectively a No.3 station for Whitby Lifeboat Station.

 Following the placement of a motor-lifeboat at Whitby, Upgang lifeboat station was closed in 1919.